 Introduction to pupil choices

-This section is designed to assist pupils and parents in making correct curricular choices for the coming year.
+This site is designed to assist pupils and parents in making correct curricular choices for the coming year.
 Please click on the appropriate handbook above for year specific information.

 The Broad General Education: S1 to S3